Tibetan dual system of government: History

 In 1751, the Seventh Dalai Lama abolished the post of Desi (or Regent), in whom too much power had been placed.
 The Desi was replaced by the Kashag (Council) to represent the civil administration.
 The Dalai Lama thus became the spiritual and political leader of Tibet.

-In Bhutan, the Cho-sid-nyi was established by Shabdrung Ngawang Namgyal in the 17th century (1651) under the code known as the Cha Yig.
+In Bhutan, the Cho-sid-nyi was established by Zhabdrung Ngawang Namgyal in the 17th century (1651) under the code known as the Tsa Yig.
 Having fled sectarian persecution in Tibet, Ngawang Namgyal established the Drukpa Lineage as the state religion.
 Under the Bhutanese system, the powers of the government were split between the religious branch headed by the Je Khenpo of the Drukpa Lineage and the civil administrative branch headed by the Druk Desi.
 Both the Je Khenpo and Druk Desi were under the nominal authority of the Shabdrung, a reincarnation of Ngawang Namgyal.
 After the death of Shabdrung Ngawang Namgyal, Bhutan nominally followed the dual system of government.
 In practice, the Shabdrung was often a child under the control of the Druk Desi, and regional penlops (governors) often administered their districts in defiance of the Druk Desi until the rise of the unified monarchy at the beginning of the 20th century.